jm961/DevPath/src/data/guides/basics-of-authentication.md

 - OAuth - Open Authorization
 - Single Sign On (SSO)

-In this series of illustrated videos and textual guides, we will be going through each of the strategies discussing what they are, how they are implemented, the pros and cons and so on.

-So stay tuned, and I will see you in the next one.
+Throughout this series, we will explore each of these authentication strategies in detail, covering their implementations, use cases, advantages, and potential drawbacks.
+This knowledge will help you make informed decisions when designing and implementing authentication in your applications.